 Practicing previous year papers is essential to understand the exam pattern, question types, and topic-wise weightage.
 Here are some resources:

-These papers help in time management and identifying frequently asked topics.
+These papers help with time management and identifying frequently asked topics.

 Academic Sector